ammarhakim/ammar-simjournal/maxwell-eigensystem.rst

   0.

 The eigenvalues of this system are :math:`\{-c\gamma, c\gamma, -c\chi,
-c\chi, c, c, -c, -c\}`.
+c\chi, -c, -c, c, c\}`.
 The right eigenvectors of the flux Jacobian are given by the columns of the matrix

 .. math::